MindSphere Gateway¶

 Temporary Blocking of Slowly Responding Endpoints¶

-When requests are sent to endpoints faster than they can be processed, pending requests could overload MindSphere Gateway instances.
-This is prevented by greylisting the endpoints, where access to slowly responding endpoints is blocked temporarily if the load of an instance exceeds a limit.
+When requests are sent to endpoints faster than they can be processed, pending requests could overload Industrial IoT Gateway instances.
+To prevent this, endpoints are greylisted, temporarily blocking access to slow response endpoints if the load of an instance exceeds a certain limit.

-When an endpoint is greylisted, requests receive a response with HTTP status 503 Backend service too slow
+When an endpoint is greylisted, requests receive a response with the HTTP status 503 Backend service is too slow

 Info